sarah1117/AgriMarket/README.md

 Installation Guide :

-#download the zip file and extract it.
+1)download the zip file and extract it.

-#copy and paste it in C://xampp/htdocs
+2)copy and paste it in C://xampp/htdocs

-#import database file in "ecom" databse in xampp
+3)import database file in "Agrimarket" databse in xampp

-#open chrome type "localhost/Online-Shop" .
+4)open chrome type "localhost/Online-Shop" .